Skip to content

 Next morning: drain the peel well and rinse briefly.
 Transfer the peel and the macerated juice-water-pip-bundle mixture into your large pot.

 Bring to a gentle simmer.
-Cook uncovered at a gentle bubble for 45–60 minutes — shorter than a cold-start recipe because the peel is pre-softened by the salt soak.
+Cook uncovered at a gentle bubble for 30–45 minutes — shorter than a cold-start recipe because the peel is pre-softened by the salt soak and you're starting with less liquid.
 Peel should squash easily against the side of the pot.

 8. Squeeze and discard the pip bundle (5 min)